About Me

 Building on the findings of this project, I am currently also exploring how a conception of racism in terms of racialization (as opposed to race) can account for structural racism, as well as putative forms of racism that – like antisemitism, antislavism, and antiromanyism – are particularly relevant in the European context but hitherto underexplored in the philosophy of race.

-Besides my scholarly work, I am – together with Barbara Vetter – also organizing the First-Gen Philosophers campaign that seeks to make first-gen students and academics in philosophy more visible and explore ways to improve their situation in academia.
-We have collected the stories our colleagues and students have so far shared here (in German).
-An English version of the campaign is in preparation.
+Besides my scholarly work, I also co-organise the First-Gen Philosophers campaign (with Barbara Vetter in Germany, Simona Aimar in the UK, and Marcello Oreste Fiocco in the US), which seeks to make first-gen students and academics in philosophy more visible and explore ways to improve their situation in academia.
+We have collected the stories our colleagues and students have so far shared here (in German) and here (in English).

 pAST eVENTS